2. Write a Custom Manifest¶

 - Avoid running complex or computationally intensive logic in

-functions.
+evalfunctions.
 Fileset validation should be quick and easy to run.
-Instead, move complex logic to a separate script and usedatajoint-file-validator
+Instead, move complex logic to a separate script and usedatajoint-file-validatoras a dependency. - Ensure that the code you write in

-is safe to run.
-Avoid fetching data from the internet or installing software in theeval
+evalis safe to run.
+Avoid fetching data from the internet or installing software in theevalfunction. - If the function

 1.8.
 Conclusion¶